buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 <!-- 7,028 Words -->

-**I’m currently working on this chapter (Saturday, 20 July, 2019).
-I hope to have it in a fully readable form by the end of the day.
-Sections 1-2 and 4-5 are more or less done, but need some images.
-I’m working on Section 3 as we speak, which also needs images.**
+**I’m currently finalising this chapter (Saturday, 20 July, 2019).
+I hope to have it in a fully readable form by Sunday morning.
+Sections 1-4 are more or less done.
+I’m in the process of adding a sub-section to Section 5 that explores some large scale example design systems (Airbnb, etc.).**

 **As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
 It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**